legendarycode3/decentralized-stablecoin/README.md

 * `getDscAddress()`: Returns the address of the deployed 'DecentralizedStableCoin' contract.

 ### DecentralizedStableCoin contract
-The `DecentralizedStableCoin` contract implements the ERC-20 stablecoin
+The `DecentralizedStableCoin` contract implements the ERC-20 stablecoin and exposes only the protocol-specific